NinjaFirewall (WP Edition) vs Patchstack

 Overall Rating 4.3/5 4.2/5

-Pricing Model Free edition + annual license for premium Per site/month (billed annually)
+Pricing Model Free edition + annual license for premium Subscription (per site, no free tier)

 Pricing Comparison